odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 All HTTP request will run in-memory without a webserver.

-Depending on your needs, you can choose to run your test against a test database (with fixtures) or only against a mocked data set (data provider).
+Depending on your needs, you can choose to run your test against a integration database (with fixtures) or only against a mocked repository.

 Ok, now add your first API test.
 Let's assume that you have implemented a RESTful API with Slim Framework.

 Create a new file `tests/TestCase/Action/UserReaderActionTest.php` and add this code to test the endpoint `GET /users/1`: